-Export data from
+Export data from the table

 Press the Export data tool () in the top right of the view.
 This opens a save dialog in which you can save the tabular data in comma-separated (.csv) or tab-separated (.tab) format.
+See Export data from the Variants view for details.